DOAJ/doaj/docs/openurl/outline.md

 <br><br>
 # OpenURL for the DOAJ

 This work will extend the DOAJ application to accept incoming OpenURL requests and provide their target, via an ElasticSearch query.
-This will require a new endpoint to accept the requests, a parser to construct the queries, plus a way to show the results.
+This will require a new endpoint to accept the requests, a parser to construct the queries, plus a method of showing the results.

 ### OpenURL 1.0 and OpenURL 0.1
 OpenURL is a specification used to build links to resources.
 The OpenURL generalised Version 1.0 specification can be found [here][niso_standard] (pdf).
-It was based upon a previous version used specifically for scholarly articles, now referred to as 0.1.
+It was based upon a previous version used specifically for scholarly works, now referred to as [0.1][.1_proposal] (pdf).
 This earlier version is still in use by some services and institutions, so this system will understand both, while recommending the newer syntax in documentation and by returning [HTTP code 301](http://en.wikipedia.org/wiki/HTTP_301) when the old syntax is used to indicate a permanent redirect.

 OpenURL 1.0 requires the specification of a schema, specifies the format for keys used in the request.
-These can be found [here][oclc_reg].
+These can be found in the [NISO registry for OpenURL][oclc_reg].

 #### Prior use in DOAJ
-Some examples of incoming requests were captured by the DOAJ, demonstrating the 0.1 syntax:
+Some examples of incoming requests were captured by the DOAJ; the three shown here demonstrate the 0.1 syntax:

 ```
 /doaj?func=openurl&genre=article&issn=13334395&date=2006&volume=5&issue=2&spage=165